Troubleshooting Common Webhook Issues

 Possible Causes:

-- The webhook endpoint is publicly accessible without proper security measures.
+- Your webhook endpoint is publicly accessible without authentication.

-- The webhook source is not verifying the integrity of the data.
+- The source application isn’t verifying the integrity of the payload.

 How to Fix It: